pybalt/JPA-Hibernate/README.md

 Hibernate is a library that was created as an alternative to JDBC/EJB2 to guarantee data persistence.
 This library tried to simplify JBDC.

+## Which databases supports Hibernate?

+- MySQL
+- PostgresSQL
+- Oracle
+- SQL Server
+- MongoDB
+- NoSQL

+And so on...